-The Ministry of Health declared the cVDPV2 as a public health emergency on December 22, 2023, following confirmation of PV2 Yambio.
+The Ministry of Health declared the cVDPV2 as a public health emergency on December 22, 2023, following confirmation of an isolate from an AFP case detected in Yambio.
 The total number of laboratory-confirmed cVDPV2 isolates from AFP cases is 9.
-Cases are reported from Yambio in Western Equatoria, Juba in Central Equatoria, Ayod in Jonglei, Baliet, Luakpiny/Nasir, and Longechuk in Upper Nile, and Tambura in Western Equatoria state.
+The AFP cases are reported from Yambio in Western Equatoria, Juba in Central Equatoria, Ayod in Jonglei, Baliet, Luakpiny/Nasir, and Longechuk in Upper Nile, and Tambura in Western Equatoria state.
 Four additional viruses were isolated from samples collected from healthy children and contacts during outbreak investigation.
 Four viruses were isolated from environmental samples collected from one site in Juba.
 The latest cVDPV2 virus isolates from Juba and Longechuk were collected after completion of the 2nd round of nOPV2 SIAs and therefore indicate a high risk of possible breakthrough transmission.